canidlogic/retro/doc/RetroSpec.md

     [offs:integer]
     [reserved:int] [audible:int]
     [i:instr]
-    [f:int|null]
-    [amp:int|null] n -
+    [f:int|null] n -

-Create melodic events using the `n` operation.  `[offs]` is the offset of the start of the melodic event in cycles, `[reserved]` is the reserved duration of the event in cycles, and `[audible]` is the audible duration of the event in cycles.  `[i]` is the instrument.  `[f]` is the `F` property value for the event, or null to let the instrument determine this value.  `[amp]` is the `amp` property for the event, or null to let the instrument determine the operator amplitude(s).
-(See the earlier section "Melodic events" for further information.
+Create melodic events using the `n` operation.  `[offs]` is the offset of the start of the melodic event in cycles, `[reserved]` is the reserved duration of the event in cycles, and `[audible]` is the audible duration of the event in cycles.  `[i]` is the instrument.  `[f]` is the `F` property value for the event, or null to let the instrument determine this value.
 Melodic events may be defined in any order.
 They do not need to be chronological.

     [offs:integer]
     [reserved:int] [audible:int]